Skip to main content

 • to use housing interventions as the driver to regenerate these areas and start to reverse community decline

-Six pilot areas have been selected, five are within Belfast and one is in Ballymena: Lower Oldpark & Hillview; Lower Falls; Tigers Bay & Mountcollyer; Lower Shankill & Brown Square; Lenadoon & Glencolin and Doury Road (Ballymena).
+Six pilot areas were selected, five within Belfast and one in Ballymena: Lower Oldpark & Hillview; Lower Falls; Tigers Bay & Mountcollyer; Lower Shankill & Brown Square; Lenadoon & Glencolin and Doury Road (Ballymena).

-These areas meet the criteria for selection as detailed in the Housing Strategy.
-All are already designated areas of deprivation and suffer from blight / anti-social behaviour but have potential for recovery supported by housing-led regeneration.
+These areas met the criteria for selection as detailed in the Housing Strategy.
+All were already designated areas of deprivation and suffered from blight / anti-social behaviour but had potential for recovery supported by housing-led regeneration.

 Regeneration forums